usnistgov/FRA/data/README.md

 2.     **Challenges Data** – describes the 62 cloud forensic challenges used in the CC FRA Mapping Table.
 These challenges are discussed in detail in the following publication: Herman M, Iorga M, Salim AS, Jackson R, Hurst M, Leo R, Lee R, Landreville N, Mishra AK, Wang Y, Sardinas R (2020).
 NIST Cloud Computing Forensic Science Challenges.
 (National Institute of Standards and Technology, Gaithersburg, MD), NIST Interagency or Internal Report (IR) 8006.
 The report is availabel here: [https://doi.org/10.6028/NIST.IR.8006](https://doi.org/10.6028/NIST.IR.8006).

 3.     **Flow Chart** – shows the flow chart that was followed to achieve the mapping displayed in the CC FRA Mapping Table.
-The answers to the questions in this flow chart provides the desired mapping.
-This flow chart provides users with a uniform method for determining the applicability of a challenge to a particular capability.
+The answers to the questions in this flow chart guide the user through a consistent and repeatable logical flow towards the final mapping ansswer, ensuring a uniform method for determining the applicability of a challenge to a particular capability.

 4.     **BOSS** -- Business Operation Support Services – one of the domains covered by the Cloud Security Alliance’s Enterprise Architecture.
 These domains contain functional capabilities used in the CC FRA Mapping Table.